wsydney76/craft-film-festival-light/README.md

 * Screening date/time
 * Remarks

+Screenings will only be displayed on the front end if both film and location are 'live'.

 ### Section

-e.g. Main Competition, short films, young meck-pomm cinema
+e.g. Main Competition, short films, young Meck-Pomm cinema

 ### Award